slin35/RayTracer/README.txt

 - get rid of extra parameters and passing in pointers instead for a boost of performance for foggy and phong

 Acknowledgement:
-Thanks for the help from everyone in my lab group (Nathan Irwin, Ziyi Wang, William O'Brien, Justin Privitera)
+Thanks for the help from everyone in my lab group!!!
+(Nathan Irwin, Ziyi Wang, William O'Brien, Justin Privitera)